itsz-san/Version-Control-With-GitHub/README.md

 Fri  9 Dec 19:34:43 +08 2022
 Out of curiosity, I tried using cli-gh to create issue via `gh issue create`.
 The issue was created but I didn't know how to use nano to compose the body for the issue.
 Every keystroke presented gibberish on the screen.
 And I didn't know what to do.
 In any case, it would seem that it is possible to at least create and view GitHub issues from the cli.
 I probably just need to learn a bit more.
 But let's put off the deep dive into cli-gh for later.

+Fri  9 Dec 22:43:17 +08 2022
+Watched Video: Example workflow from Meta's Version Control course.
+Can't say the content was meaningful.It covered commands that was already touched on previously.
+Namely, `git checkout -b "feature/new-branch"` to create and switch to a new branch.
+It also introduced the `git add .` command but it didn't even explain what it does.
+I found out by googling that it is used to add everything in the current directory and all files within it recursively.

+The lesson also used `git commit -m "chore: created new branch with new README file"`.
+The way the commit message was written caught my eye.
+I went ahead to find out what some tips are on writing commit mesages.

+Notably, [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) is a good resource to get started.
+From there, I got to know that commit messages can include multi-paragraph and multiple footers.

+Also worth noting is that best practices varies from project to project.
+Some projects would define their own conventions, while others don't at all.

+This article [How to Write Good Commit Messages: A Practical Git Guide](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/) from freecodecamp is also pretty handy.

+It showed me how to configure the default editor for commit messages via `git config --global core.editor nano`.
+In my case, I switched nano to nvim.
+Now everytime I run `git commit`, I will be directed to a nvim buffer to write my commit message.

+I just have to remember that **the first line is the short description and that it has to be around 50 characters or less**.
+After an empty line break, everything will be added as the extended description.

+In trying to understand how to write better commit messages, I found out that it is necessary to know the different types of commit.
+Some example include;
+- feat
+- fix
+- style
+- refactor
+- test
+- docs
+- chore
+- revert

+I feel like git commit messages should have been covered in the course.
+It gives context to when to know to make commits.
+I suppose based on the list above, most of my commits doesn't fall into any type category.
+I think for now, I'll prefix my messages with `nani:` to refer to commits that I make that doesn't fall into any type category.